khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

   - /usability/progressive-disclosure
 ---

-Settings allow a user to control how the platform's features or capabilities should behave or appear.
+Settings allow a user to control how the product's features or capabilities should behave or appear.
 A user can modify these configurable options to adjust baseline functionality.

 The Admin area, group, project, and user have dedicated areas to aggregate their settings, while [permissions and roles](https://docs.gitlab.com/ee/user/permissions.html) dictate which settings a user can access.